grafana/grafana-operator/README.md

 ### Using the Makefile

 If you want to develop/build/test the operator, here are some instructions how to set up your dev-environment: [follow me](./documentation/develop.md)

+## Debug

+We have documented a few steps to help you debug the [grafana-operator](documentation/debug.md).